 Work through the activities on p.
 21. The plan section at the back of the booklet will help with preparing a kit with your medical, sensory and mobility needs.
 Make sure you have spare batteries or parts for any aids.
 If you have spare glasses also put them in your kit.

 Congratulations!

 You are now part of the millions of people who have taken steps to become more disaster resilient.
-Make sure you review your plan annually, and if your circumstances change at all.
 Encourage family and friends, and particularly those in your personal support network to also download RediPlan and become prepared.